alexandr-g/alex-blog/content/posts/2020-06-10/index.md

 <img src="https://i.imgur.com/edutfC9.png" width="710" />

-## Creating Users component and Performing queries to the GraphQL API
+## Create Users component and perform queries to the GraphQL API

 Create `components/Users.js` component which will display a list of users: